-I’ve lived for the past twenty-one years in Surbiton, where my wife Emily and I are bringing up our two young children, John and Ellie.
-Living in our Royal Borough means there's no shortage of fun things to do - from Surbiton Ski Sunday to joining in to help Love Kingston.
+I’ve lived for the past twenty-three years in Surbiton, where my wife Emily and I are bringing up our two young children, John and Ellie.
+Living in our Royal Borough means there's no shortage of fun things to do — from Surbiton Ski Sunday to joining in to help Love Kingston.

 Taking the children swimming is my favourite pastime at the moment — followed by walks in nearby parks and countryside.
 John has an undiagnosed neurological condition which means he can’t walk or talk, so swimming is really important to give him exercise — and fun!